0xA-10/lilypad/README.md

 Floating gracefully between prompts like pads on a pond 🌿🐸.

-`lilypad` is a tiny, functional builder for chaining large‑language‑model prompt steps in Node.js/TypeScript.
-Currently supporting OpenAI models.
+`lilypad` is a tiny, functional builder for chaining large‑language‑model prompt steps in TypeScript using OpenAI models.

 `lilypad` chains prompt “pads” inside a single live Responses conversation by default.
 Call `fresh()` to hop onto a brand-new pad (conversation).